vtempest/grab-api.js/docs/docs/lib/globals.md

 </td>
 <td>

-Pre-initialized object to store the response in, isLoading and error are also set on this object.
+Pre-initialized object to set the , response in. isLoading and error are also set on this object.

 </td>
 </tr>